Tuanp703/Ether-Queries/README.md

-# BigQuery SQL for Ethereum Classic and Ethereum
+# BigQuery SQL for Ethereum

 This is a repository of queries that one can run on BigQuery for Ethereum (ETH)